AlgoGraphs/website/README.md

 # [AlgoGraphs](https://algographs.herokuapp.com)
 Educational tool for algorithms and graphs.
-This website is made for software engineering module group project.
+This website is made for software engineering module group project by Group 11.
 # Currrent features
 ### Graphs
 * Cycle